-- Flagrant and/or consistent violation of the Student Honor Code in the classroom, clinical or any other University related setting. - Physical abuse of any member of the University community, or conduct which threatens or endangers the health or safety of any such person. - Participation in hazing, acts which are degrading or injurious, or acts in which another is held against his or her will. - Sexual assault or unwelcome sexual encouragement, requests for sexual favors, and other verbal and/or physical conduct of a sexual temperament comprises sexual harassment when submission to such conduct is made, whether explicitly or implicitly. - Stalking behavior directed at an individual that would cause a reasonable person to either fear for his/her safety, the safety of others and/or suffer substantial emotional distress. - Any verbal abuse or other forms of hostile behavior of any member of the University community, or conduct which threatens or endangers the health or safety of any such person. - Theft of University services; theft of or intentional damage to property of the University; theft of or intentional injury to a member of the University community; theft of or intentional injury to a campus visitor. - Possession, sale, or the attempted sale of stolen property of the University, a member of the University community, or a campus visitor of the civic community/citizens. - Unauthorized use of computer account(s), computer data files and/or computer facilities/labs. - Unauthorized use or tampering with campus fire equipment or the fire alarm system - Unauthorized use of or entry into University facilities. - Attendance at, or participating in, any clinical, classroom or University activity when under the influence of any mind altering substance or impairment. - Disorderly conduct or lewd, indecent, or inappropriate behavior. - Any act (verbal or written) which interferes with or adversely affects the normal functioning of the University or; which injures or endangers the welfare of any member of the University; including obscene conduct or expression on University owned property or at University-sponsored events. - Possession or use of alcoholic beverages on University-owned or controlled property or at University-approved or supervised functions. - Possession of firearms, knives, and weapons on the University campus and at other sites where University work or activities take place.
+- Flagrant and/or consistent violation of the Student Honor Code in the classroom, clinical or any other University related setting. - Physical abuse of any member of the University community or conduct which threatens or endangers the health or safety of any such person. - Participation in hazing, acts which are degrading or injurious, or acts in which another is held against his or her will. - Sexual assault or unwelcome sexual encouragement, requests for sexual favors, and other verbal and/or physical conduct of a sexual temperament comprises sexual harassment when submission to such conduct is made, whether explicitly or implicitly. - Stalking behavior directed at an individual that would cause a reasonable person to either fear for his/her safety, the safety of others and/or suffer substantial emotional distress. - Any verbal abuse or other forms of hostile behavior of any member of the University community or conduct which threatens or endangers the health or safety of any such person. - Theft of University services; theft of or intentional damage to property of the University; theft of or intentional injury to a member of the University community; theft of or intentional injury to a campus visitor. - Possession, sale, or the attempted sale of stolen property of the University, a member of the University community, or a campus visitor of the civic community/citizens. - Unauthorized use of computer account(s), computer data files and/or computer facilities/labs. - Unauthorized use or tampering with campus fire equipment or the fire alarm system - Unauthorized use of or entry into University facilities. - Attendance at, or participating in, any clinical, classroom or University activity when under the influence of any mind-altering substance or impairment. - Disorderly conduct or lewd, indecent, or inappropriate behavior. - Any act (verbal or written) which interferes with or adversely affects the normal functioning of the University or; which injures or endangers the welfare of any member of the University; including obscene conduct or expression on University owned property or at University-sponsored events. - Unauthorized possession or use of alcoholic beverages on University-owned or controlled property other than University-approved functions. - Possession of firearms, knives, and weapons on the University campus and at other sites where University work or activities take place.

 - Falsification of records/information outside the classroom; this would include submitting false, forged, or fraudulent information to any University official or University office or making false statements to a University official.
-Falsification of academic related items such as assignments, grades, etc. would be considered a violation of the Academic Honesty Policy which is a separate process. - Failure to respond to a request to report to a University administrative office - Failure to comply with directions of University officials acting in the performance of their duties - Violations of University policies and regulations as stipulated in this and other official University publications - Violations of federal, state, or local law, which adversely affect the community and/or the University and the pursuit of its mission
+Falsification of academic related items such as assignments, grades, etc. would be considered a violation of the Academic Honesty Policy which is a separate process. - Making covert/secret recordings of any in-person, virtual or telephone conversation or meeting at the educational setting, including any classroom or other campus settings or campus related off-site conversations or meetings (e.g. clinical, internship, service-learning sites) - Failure to respond to a request to report to a University administrative office. - Failure to comply with directions of University officials acting in the performance of their duties. - Violations of University policies and regulations as stipulated in this and other official University publications. - Violations of federal, state, or local law, which adversely affect the community and/or the University and the pursuit of its mission.